logo

 Best Time to Visit for an Authentic Experience

 For the full market experience, visit during the day, particularly in the morning.
 This is when you'll see the market at its busiest and most vibrant.
-While the market building itself closes around 6 PM, the surrounding night market comes alive in the evening, offering a different but equally exciting atmosphere.
+While the market building itself closes around 6 PM, the surrounding night market comes alive in the evening, offering grilled seafood, snacks, and a lively atmosphere.

 2. Dong Xuan Market (Hanoi) – A Wholesale Haven